Maximum Payload & Towing Capacity Calculator

 Where to Find Your Gross Vehicle Weight Rating (GVWR)

-- Vehicle Identification Number (VIN) Plate: The GVWR may be listed on a metal plate or sticker located on the driver’s side door frame or inside the door jamb.
-This plate often contains various vehicle specifications, including the GVWR.
+VIN Plate: A metal plate or sticker located on the driver’s side door frame or inside the door jamb often lists the GVWR.

 Where to Find Your Curb Weight

-- Vehicle Identification Number (VIN) Plate: Look for a metal plate or sticker on the driver’s side door frame or inside the driver’s side door jamb.
-This plate may contain various vehicle specifications, including the curb weight.
+VIN Plate: Located on the driver’s side door frame or inside the door jamb, may show the curb weight.

 Where to Find Your Gross Combined Weight Rating (GCWR)